NixTS/woodworking-club/README.md

 + Testing is to be done on the most common browsers such as Chrome, Opera, Firefox, Safari and Edge.
 + Testing it to be done on the most common devices such as Samsung, Apple and Huaweii.
 + No elements should overlap another container div.
 All elements should remain on the screen at all sizes above 320px.
-+ All images should not stretch, pixelate oder disappear on different devices, browsers or when changing the sites resolution.
++ All images should not stretch, pixelate oder disappear on different devices, browsers or when changing the websites resolution.
 + All nav link should direct to the correct section.
 + All external links must open in a new tab.
 + Form element should open a new tab with a tank you message and a 'Back to Homepage'-button.